 If you all manage to identify your separate scenarios in time, our amnesiac ghost has a sudden epiphany and remembers the whole murder.
 They then choose a scenario from one of the players and give a final clue as to which one is the real murderer.

 They do this by placing three final vision cards on the board, from which the players silently vote on which scenario they think is being communicated.
 This is where our 'clairvoyance' points come in.
 If you have a high number of points from lots of correct bets earlier in the game, you can see all three of these cards.
 If you have a low number, you can only see one or two of them.

 Each vision card corresponds to the weapon, murderer and location respectively, so you've got more chance of getting it right if you see all three of them.
 If most of you guess correctly, you win and the ghost is free!
 If the majority guess wrongly, well, the ghost is stuck in limbo and your professional reputations are ruined.
 Sorry.

-Looking at Mysterium
+Looking At Mysterium

-When playing this game, we found it easy to incorporate elements of role-play into every turn for added spice.
+When playing this game, we found it easy to incorporate elements of role-playing into every turn for added spice.
 Since the beautifully depicted characters have their own backstories in the instruction manual, you've got a solid foundation to make the game even more immersive.
 Try putting on your best Scottish accent as you muddle through the ghost's 'visions', and inject some rivalry in there.
-You're all psychics after all, it's a niche business.
+You're all psychics, after all, it's a niche business.